Volma Overton: The AISD Desgregation Plan

-Although Volma Overton was truly interested in the brutal fight over how to write the Desegregation Plan for the Austin School System, he remained a bystander for most of the time.
-However, whenever the local branch NAACP attorney, Sam Biscoe needed help or information on certain topics, Mr. Volma consult with Biscoe to the best of his ability.
-What were some of the key milestones?
-All schools in the Austin area were segregated by race, meaning African-Americans were separated from the whites and while it was not specifically mentioned in the Jim Crow laws that Hispanic individuals should be segregated, they still were put apart from the whites.
+Although Volma Overton was truly interested in the brutal fight over how to write the Desegregation Plan for the Austin school system, he remained a bystander for most of the time.
+However, whenever the local branch NAACP attorney, Sam Biscoe, needed help or information on certain topics, he consulted with Volma.
+All schools in the Austin area were racially segregated, meaning African Americans and Latin Americans were separated from white students.
 After the Brown v.
-Board of Education decision in 1954, Volma along with AISD Board of Trustees still were not pleased with the treatment of minorities.
-In 1968, The H.E.W (Department of Health, Education, and Welfare) decided that the AISD was not following the rules of the Civil Rights Act of 1964 and that more changes needed to be made.
+Board of Education decision in 1954, Volma and the AISD Board of Trustees still were not pleased with the treatment of minorities.
+In 1968, The Department of Health, Education, and Welfare decided that the AISD was not obeying the Civil Rights Act of 1964 and that more changes needed to be made.
 The first reaction was to create "one-way busing" for students of color which started in 1971.
-Judge Jack Roberts ordered the one-way busing of African-American students which was then reversed by the Fifth Circuit Court of Appeals in New Orleans.
-They decided that "...no race should have to bear the burden of busing."
+Judge Jack Roberts ordered the one-way busing of African American students which was then reversed by the Fifth Circuit Court of Appeals in New Orleans.
+They decided that "no race should have to bear the burden of busing."

 On April 15, 1973, the Austin School Board came up with an agreeable desegregation plan after being turned down four times.
-Some saw this as a huge leap forward while others such as Gus Garcia, a trustee of the School Board, thought that the final product seemed like it was just agreed upon, not truly written.
-To some, including Volma, it was believed that it did not address the issues that they wanted but that it benefited minorities "...in a way that can be healthy."
+Some saw this as a huge leap forward while others thought that the final product seemed like it was just agreed upon, not truly written.
+To some, including Volma, it was believed that it did not address the issues that they wanted but that it benefited minorities "in a way that can be healthy."
 Two-way busing was introduced in 1979 and lasted till 1986.

-Mr. Overton and the NAACP did not only pay attention to the mistreatment of African-Americans, but they extended their advocacy to Mexican-Americans to begin to provide a more diverse childhood school experience for more students.
+Mr. Overton and the NAACP did not only pay attention to the mistreatment of African Americans, but they extended their advocacy to Mexican-Americans to begin to provide a more diverse childhood school experience for more students.
 In 1976, Volma reached the 14-year milestone as president of the Austin branch so February 13 was declared "Volma Overton Appreciation Day".
 It was held on a Friday at the Stephen F. Austin Hotel in downtown Austin.